 My group designs systems to extract, process, and act on information using tools from optimization, signal processing, control, learning, and probability (not always all of them, not necessarily all at once).
 If this is something you're interested in, consider joining us in one of the following ways:

-I do not have any PhD position calls open at the moment.
-But feel free to reach out to discuss if you are interested in working with me.
-I am always willing to consider outstanding students to join my group.
+I do not have open calls for PhD position at the moment, but I am always looking for outstanding students to join my group.
+Feel free to reach out to discuss potential opportunities if you are interested in working with me.

 Consider applying if you